 ☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
 The facility has been given a schedule of compliance to meet final effluent limits for ammonia.
-A review of the past five years of facility data indicated this facility is capable of meeting the proposed ammonia limits; therefore, a one (1) year Schedule of Compliance has been granted to allow time to make operational adjustments as needed.
+The existing facility employs technology capable of meeting the proposed final effluent limitations for ammonia, but discharge monitoring reports indicate the facility has not always been in compliance with the proposed limits.
+Therefore the facility is granted one (1) year to make sufficient operational changes so that consistent compliance with ammonia limits is attained.